Quimbolos/hangman/README.md

 ## Milestone 5: Putting it all together

 Create a function that takes the word_list as an argument.
-Within the function create an instance (game) of the previously created Hangman class.
-In addition, as while loop is created to continously ask the user for input until he wins or loses the hangmane game.
-Again, for each TASK, changes in the code are commited and pushed to the GitHub repo.
+Within the function, create an instance (game) of the previously created Hangman class.
+In addition, a while loop is created to continuously ask the user for input until he wins or loses the hangman game.
+Again, changes in the code are committed and pushed to the GitHub repo for each TASK.

 ```python